 And we mask it with a conversation that's about justice and a two-state solution when you have policies that clearly prioritize one over the other.

-Such as?
+Such as.

 I mean, just our relationship really with the Israeli government and the Israeli state.

-The thing that was interesting in the class was every time the the the professor said Al-Qaeda he sort of like his shoulders went up and you know isn't a command Al-Qaeda you know hospital expert when you get into Congress will you vote against US military aid for Israel?
+The thing that was interesting in the class was every time the professor said al-Qaeda, he sort of like his shoulders went up.

-Absolutely if it has something to do with inequality and there's you know this is a kind of a calming feeling I always tell folks when I think of the Holocaust and the tragedy of Holocaust and the fact that it was my ancestors Palestinians who lost their land and some lost their lives their livelihood and human dignity their existence in many ways have been wiped out and some people's passport I mean just all of it was in the name of trying to create a safe haven for Jews.
+If it has something to do with inequality, and there's, you know, this is kind of a calming feeling I always tell folks when I think of the Holocaust and the tragedy of the Holocaust and the fact that it was my ancestors, Palestinians, who lost their land and some lost their lives.

 So I can't stand by and watch this attack on our freedom of speech and the right to boycott the racist policies of the government and the state of Israel.

-All Americans have a right a constitutional right guaranteed by the First Amendment to freedom of speech to petition their government and to participate in boycotts Americans of conscience have long and proud history of participating and boycotts specifically to advocate for human rights abroad Americans boycotted Nazi Germany in response to dehumanization imprisonment and genocide of Jewish people.
+All Americans have a right, a constitutional right guaranteed by the First Amendment to freedom of speech to petition their government and to participate in boycotts.

-if they can travel, if even going out in public without a male relative in some cases, or marital rape doesn't exist in some of these countries.
+Do they not know what life is like for women in some of these countries that practice Sharia law and that women are told what to wear, whether they can even drive, if they can travel, if even going out in public without a male relative in some cases, or marital rape doesn't exist in some of these countries.

-Uh, we see under Sharia that there are gays and lesbians murdered just for being who they are.
+We see under Sharia that there are gays and lesbians murdered just for being who they are.

 That would not happen.

-Um, where is the where is the courage of convictions?
+Where is the courage of convictions?

-How do you say things like it's all about the Benjamins baby?
+How do you say things like it's all about the Benjamins, baby?

-Or how do you uh say, as in the case of Omar, that Israel's evil and that may Allah awaken everybody?
+Or how do you say, as in the case of Omar, that Israel's evil and that may Allah awaken everybody?

 How are you, sir?